Advertisement

 This view is helpful when you want to see how national income is shared between workers (wages) and business owners (profits).
 A rising profit share with flat wages can hint at inequality issues or productivity differences.

-Nominal GDP is measured at current prices.
-It goes up if prices rise, even if production does not change.
-Real GDP adjusts for inflation so you can see the true change in quantity of goods and services.
+Nominal GDP is measured at current prices — it rises if prices increase, even if production doesn't change.
+Real GDP adjusts for inflation so you can see the true change in quantity of goods and services produced.

 Real GDP = (Nominal GDP ÷ GDP Deflator) × 100